 The doctor is very happy to take calls if there are problems or questions after surgery.
 You will be given contact details following the surgery for emergency contact.

-Full payment is required at the time of consultation.
 We accept payment by EFTPOS, Visa, Mastercard, cash or cheque.
 Unfortunately we do not accept AMEX cards.

 Disclaimer: The information provided on these pages is for general information only and should not replace individual medical advice.
 Please speak with Dr Kuzniarz directly regarding your specific situation.